SarahLiaw/lsing_sw/README.md

 ---

-## Usage Instructions
+## Usage

-This repository includes examples of differently parameterized UMNNs to replicate results described in the AAAI'25 submission.
+This repo includes examples of differently parameterized UMNNs to replicate results described in the AAAI'25 submission.
 For detailed experiment configurations (e.g., regularization values, specific UMNN architectures) in our paper, refer to the **technical appendix** in arxiv.

 ### Running an Experiment